thoughtbot/superglue/docs/fragments-and-slices.md

 }
 ```

-`UPDATE_FRAGMENTS` - Whenever a fragment is recieved or changed.
+`UPDATE_FRAGMENTS` - Whenever a fragment is received or changed.

 ```
 {